parth-20-07/Swarm-Intelligence/HW 8/README.md

 ## Proximity Sensor

-The proximity sensor on the robot is made up of 8 total sensors and numbered as follows.
+The proximity sensor on the robot is made up of 8 total sensors and is numbered as follows.

 ![Robot](./Docs/Sensor.png)

 ## Range and Bearing Communication System

 Range and Bearing Communication system is a feature in ARGoS where it connects and communicates with all the other robots in direct line of sight.
-Using this, it can communicate with its neighbors using publisher and subscriber network along with having the possibility to transmit position and orientation.
+Using this, it can communicate with its neighbors using publisher and subscriber networks along with having the possibility to transmit position and orientation.

 # Code